Czech Republic - Timeline

 2013 June - Prime Minister Necas resigns amid a bribery and spying scandal.

 President Zeman appoints an ally, Jiri Rusnok, as prime minister and tasks him with forming a caretaker government.

 2013 July - New "government of experts" is sworn in.

 2013 August - New government headed by Jiri Rusnok loses a confidence vote in parliament.
 MPs vote to dissolve parliament, paving the way for early elections.

-2013 October - Parliamentary elections.
-Social Democrats win the most votes but not enough to govern alone.
+2013 October - Parliamentary elections: The Social Democrats win the most votes but not enough to govern alone.

-2013 December - Social Democrats reach coalition deal with anti-corruption ANO movement and centre-right Christian Democrats.
+2013 December - The Social Democrats reach a coalition deal with the anti-corruption ANO movement and the centre-right Christian Democrats.